jhspetersson/KanjiDamageApp/README.md

 It is NOT a learning method app.
 No quizzes, no animations, no shit.
 Just a dictionary to have an offline copy of KanjiDamage.

-It is NOT official app.
-It's not even published on Google Play or F-Droid just in case.

 ## How to install?

 Download [.apk](https://github.com/jhspetersson/KanjiDamageApp/releases/download/2019-05-05/KanjiDamage.apk) and open on your Android device.